bradgarropy/bradgarropy.com/content/posts/standing-desk-cable-management/index.md

 ![audio][audio]

+If you're curious about how everything is actually wired up, I created a [wiring diagram][wiring] of the entire setup if you want to check it out.

 ## 🤩 finished

 Overall, everything worked according to plan!
 Now I have a picturesque workspace that I can use sitting or standing.
 Now it's time for you to share your setups!
 Post a photo of your desk and tag me on [Twitter][twitter] or in [Discord][discord], I'd love to see what your workspace looks like!